A councillor is a member of a “board of directors”

 Councillors provide input and give final approval to council policies, and the council’s annual budget.

 Councillors should not direct staff.
 Operational matters should be raised directly with the CEO.

 Councillors are elected by the public and are expected to listen to residents, weigh up different sides of a proposal and then make decisions on behalf of their constituents.
-Councillors advise residents on the best way to resolve an issue or achieve something.
+Councillors can advise on the best way to resolve an issue or achieve something.

 A councillor does not have a “boss” in the traditional sense.
-Councillors are expected to do a good job, otherwise, they will be voted out at the next election.
+Councillors are expected to do a good job, otherwise they will be voted out at the next election.
 Councillors must comply with the code of conduct and legislation.

 A councillor represents the community

 Councillors are invited to attend local events and community group functions.
 (I receive feedback & new ideas).

 How much time is required to be a councillor?

 There is one important council meeting per week for around four hours.
 Councillors should read the meeting agenda before the council meeting.
 There are two types of meetings:

 briefing meetings – conducted in private; proposals presented by council officers; initial discussion and information; attempts to see if broad consensus can be reached on proposed changes.